salesforce/apollo/consortium/README.md

 ## Pluggable Consensus

 Consortium is designed to use another, group wide consensus mechanism to totally order blocks within the underlying Consortium Context.
-The committee is used simply to distribute processing load fairly and randomly throughout the membership (selection process may be policy weighted, 'natch).
+Consortium also relies upon this underlying consensus to replicate the blocks throughout the membership.
+The committee is used simply to distribute processing load - transaction simulation and result production - fairly and randomly throughout the membership (selection process may be policy weighted, 'natch).
 Block generation is leader based and generated blocks, once validated, are submitted to the supplied consensus.
 In Apollo, this is currently tested with the Avalanche consensus, but will likely be moved to a Snowball protocol or similar, due to the linear nature of the log (i.e. not DAG based).